10 Ways to Get Back on the Fitness Wagon

 1 of 13

 The only thing harder than starting a new exercise program is getting back to it after a long hiatus.
-Working hard during the first half of the year prepared you for swimsuit season.
-But if the most strenuous thing you did all summer involved unfolding a beach chair, you need a plan.
-Jumping back to where you left off last April can lead to frustration at best and injury at worst.
-Experts give their best tips for getting back into a routine safely.
+Working hard during the first half of the year might prepare you for swimsuit season, but if the most strenuous thing you do all summer involves unfolding a beach chair, you need a plan.
+Jumping back to where you last left off can lead to frustration at best and injury at worst.
+So here are 10 tips from experts for getting back into a workout routine safely.

 GET SUPPORT FROM OTHERS

-While posting on social media can help, support from in-person friends can never be underestimated, says Doug Miller, Ph.D., director of wellness at Messiah College.
+While posting on social media can help, support from in-person friends can never be underestimated, says professor of exercise science Doug Miller.
 “It adds accountability and provides a group of friends you can exercise with and get to know.”
 So ask a friend to join you on the journey, join a local jogging or cycling club or sign up for a local exercise class.
 It’s also motivating to work out with someone slightly better than you for healthy, fun competition.

 IGNORE THE CALENDAR